Barnegat Lighthouse: 20th–21st centuries

 The lighthouse closed in March of 2022 for a seven-month renovation, though the museum and grounds remained open to the public.

 The light now operates daily from dusk until dawn.
 There is a foghorn on Barnegat South Breakwater Light 7, at the ocean end of the south breakwater, which guards the inlet.
 The tower is flood-lit at night.

 Museums

-Adjacent to the lighthouse is the Barnegat Lighthouse Interpretive Center, run by the state of New Jersey and staffed by Members of the non-profit group that purchased the new light.
+Adjacent to the lighthouse is the state's Barnegat Lighthouse Interpretive Center, open seasonally and staffed by volunteers from the nonprofit group Friends of Barnegat Lighthouse State Park.
 The center shows the history of Barnegat Lighthouse from shipwreck to first-class seacoast light.
 Exhibits focus on the history of the lighthouse, lighthouse technology, the duties of Barnegat Lighthouse's keepers, and efforts to protect Barnegat Lighthouse.

 Several blocks away is the Barnegat Light Museum, operated by the Barnegat Light Historical Society.
 It houses the light's original first-order Fresnel lens, as well as related exhibits including images of Sinbad, the WWII Coast Guard dog who was enlisted in the service, retired to Barnegat, and is buried at the base of the old Coast Guard station flagpole.